Monarch Centre supports families in the postpartum period.

 - Assistance with feeding positions and techniques

-- Support establishing and maintaining breast milk supply
+- Guidance with establishing and maintaining breast milk supply

 As part of the newborn exam and feeding assessment, a tongue-tie may be identified.
-In some cases a tongue-tie release can be offered and performed at Monarch Centre.
+In some cases a tongue-tie release (frenectomy) can be offered and performed at the Monarch Centre.

 For a tongue-tie release at Monarch, the baby must be under four weeks old.